 If your budget allows, we highly recommend shooting two scenes.
-The first scene is the inciting incident scene that we already discussed.
-The second scene is for some added flavor.
+The first scene is the inciting incident, or setup scene, discussed above (or something else from the first act).
+The second scene is for added flavor.

 If it’s a comedy, this needs to be a scene that’s hilarious.
 If it’s a thriller, it must be intriguing.
 If it’s an action movie, it needs to be a fight or a chase.

-Another thing for movie trailer makers to keep in mind for the second scene: try to get some visual variety. if your setup scene is inside a classroom, then perhaps your second scene can be outdoors.
+Another thing for movie trailer makers to keep in mind for the second scene: try to get some visual variety.
+If your first scene or setup scene is inside a classroom, then perhaps your second scene can be outside to open it up.

 Add key dialogue and visuals

 Have you seen the trailer for Steve Jobs?
-Like many trailers, it uses the dialogue to push our comprehension forward, while using imagery to enhance the suspense, and entice the audience.
+Like many trailers, it uses dialogue to push our comprehension forward, while using imagery to enhance suspense and entice the audience.

-So to flesh out your trailer, make some audio-only recordings of great lines from your script that go beyond the two scenes you plan to shoot.
+So to flesh out your trailer, don't be afraid to make some audio-only recordings of great lines from your script that go beyond the two scenes you plan to shoot.

-For visuals, you can use establishing shots, aerials, title cards, shots ripped from other movies, and stock footage to cover these “wild” lines.
+For visuals, you can use establishing shots, aerials, title cards, or even shots ripped from other movies and stock footage to cover these “wild” lines.

-You don’t need to worry too much about the visuals now, you’ll end up dealing with them during your edit.
+You don’t need to worry too much about the visuals when you target which lines to include.
+You’ll end up matching dialogue to the right visuals during your edit.